pretix/pretix-docs/docs/guides/seating.md

 The editor will **validate** your layout.
 If the validation succeeds, then the "Validation" symbol in the top bar will be a green checkmark :btn-icon:fa3-check-circle-o::.
 If validation fails, then the symbol will be a red exclamation mark :btn-icon:fa3-exclamation-circle:: instead.
-Clicking the :btn-icon:fa3-save:: "Save" button while validation is failing results in your browser displaying a warning popup.
+If you click the :btn-icon:fa3-save:: "Save" button while validation is failing, then your browser will display a warning popup.
 You can still download the faulty plan by clicking the :btn:OK: button in that warning popup.

-One possible cause for a failed validation are **duplicate** combinations of zone, row number, and seat numbers.
+One possible cause for a failed validation is the occurrence of **duplicate** combinations of zone, row number, and seat numbers.
 Each unique combination may only occur once.
 Another possible cause are duplicate seat IDs.

 Seat IDs can be one of three things:

  1. a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) consisting of letters, numbers, and dashes
- 2. a string containing the zone, row number, and seat number, joined with dashes.
+ 2. a string containing the zone, row number, and seat number, joined with dashes
  3. a custom string defined by you

 The editor will assign seats the first option (UUID) during creation if you do not change any of the defaults (row or seat number).